Who can take online courses offered by the Law Society?

 Courses within the Online Learning Centre are free.

-Why is the information on the Learning Centre publically accessible?
+Why is the information on the Learning Centre publicly accessible?

 Lawyers have asked for easily available and comprehensive